wen0705/A-Comparative-Analysis-of-Global-Remote-Work-Salaries/README.md

 - delete the job which do not use AI/ML skills

 ## Questions of the dataset:
-1. Is there a difference in wage (same job but in different location)?
+1. Is there any difference in wage (same job but in different location)?
 2. Which jobs earn more money?
 3. Is remote ratio disparity in different countries?
 4. Which job has a brighter future?